ljnconsult/UXLessonsBlog/_drafts/7-job-search-tips-from-a-ux-recruiter.md

 Here are Laura’s top tips for working with UX Recruiters and improving your job search:

-1. &nbsp; &nbsp; Be organized in your job search; create a simple spreadsheet to track your applications.
+1. Be organized in your job search; create a simple spreadsheet to track your applications.

-2. &nbsp; &nbsp; Update your resume so that it speaks directly to the opportunity you are applying for.
+2. Update your resume so that it speaks directly to the opportunity you are applying for.

-3. &nbsp; &nbsp; Avoid resumes over one page in length unless you have more than ten years of experience.
+3. Avoid resumes over one page in length unless you have more than ten years of experience.

-4. &nbsp; &nbsp;Keep your picture off of your resume, your LinkedIn picture is enough.
+4. Keep your picture off of your resume, your LinkedIn picture is enough.
 The client wants to know about your skills and can easily access your appearance in LinkedIn prior to the interview if desired.

-5. &nbsp; &nbsp; In interviews, be prepared to tell your story; walk interviewers through your projects and share your journey/process.
+5. In interviews, be prepared to tell your story; walk interviewers through your projects and share your journey/process.

-6. &nbsp; &nbsp; Don’t allow recruiters to send out your resume or portfolio without your knowledge and permission.
+6. Don’t allow recruiters to send out your resume or portfolio without your knowledge and permission.

-7. &nbsp; &nbsp; If a UX Recruiter is already representing you to an employer, don’t submit your resume directly to the employer again.<br><br>I want to thank Laura for taking time to share her insights on this topic.
+7. If a UX Recruiter is already representing you to an employer, don’t submit your resume directly to the employer again.<br><br>I want to thank Laura for taking time to share her insights on this topic.
 Visit her [LinkedIn page](https://www.linkedin.com/in/laurahunter/){: target="_blank"} or [www.VividResources.com](http://www.VividResources.com){: target="_blank"} to learn more about Laura and her services.